hgcl/clara-le/src/posts/_kepub.md

 - searching aroung the internet, Percollate sounded like a simple and good option, creating an ePub file (with images!) from a URL
 - Only issue with Percollate: the raw result left quite some bits of "dirty HTML" around
 - Let's see how to produce a super clean ePub, using Percollate and Calibre
-- prerequisites: Unix environment, Percollate, Calibre
+- prerequisites: Unix environment, Percollate, Calibre, some manual work on the code involved

 ## Percollate